arashnm80/arashnm80.github.io/posts/beast.md

+# beast
 how to become a beast?
-start every day with the most brutal task you can find.
+start every day with the most brutal task on the list.